The 6 Steps I Use to Create Five-Year Plans I Can Actually Stick To [+ Expert Tips]

 Click this link to access this resource at any time.

 Personally, I’ve said countless times that I want to be fluent in Spanish.
-However, it's not until I write a detailed plan for how that it will become real.
+However, it's not until I write a detailed plan for how that will happen that it feels real.

-This brings us to our next point: clarity.
-Sometimes, a path seems scarier than it actually is because we don’t actually know what it looks like.
+Sometimes, a path seems scarier than it actually is because we don’t know what it looks like.

-Creating a plan is like pointing a flashlight in a dark road.
+Creating a plan is like pointing a flashlight on a dark road.
 A more accurate description is that it turns that dark, twisty road into a clear path forward.
-Doesn’t mean there won’t be any bumps in the road but at least you’ll know exactly where you’ll land and how to get there.
+This doesn’t mean there won’t be any bumps in the road, but at least you’ll know exactly where you’ll land and how to get there.

 Before you get started with your plan, there are a few things you’ll need to figure out ahead of time.